The following criteria must be met to be eligible to apply and will be used in the selection procedure for the Future For Nature Award winners.

 - Winners will present their work at the Future For Nature Award event at Royal Burgers’ Zoo in Arnhem, the Netherlands.
 The event will take place in May 2020.
 Travel and accommodation expenses will be covered by the Future For Nature Foundation.

-- Future For Nature will not allow administrative deductions to be made or claimed by mother organizations.
+- Future For Nature will not allow administrative deductions to be made or claimed by mother organisations.

 - From all applications 6 to 10 nominees will be selected.
 These applicants will be asked to provide additional information (written info, photos, information for the FFN website, 5-minutes film), which will be used to select the final three Award.